exercism/docs/building/tracks/concept-exercises.md

 - Try to make sure the story is welcoming and can be understood by everyone.
 If the story contains in-jokes or regional slang, try to think of alternative phrases.
 - Try to write examples that are inclusive to everyone.
 For example, consider using names from other cultures and mixed genders.
-- Ask yourself whether you know anyone personally who would take offence by the story.
+- Ask yourself whether you know anyone personally who would take offense by the story.
 If that's the case, consider changing it to avoid it.

 #### Example